AguaClara/UASB/summer2018report.md

 The crucial design aspects of the tank are listed below:

-* The tank **must be tall enough** to completely contain the tipping bucket, and prevent any "splashing" of wastewater out of the tank
+* The tank **must be tall enough** to completely contain the tipping bucket, and prevent any splashing of wastewater out of the tank

 * The tank **must be just wide enough** to contain the bucket and the two brackets.
 If the tank is wider, that will require more material for longer roller pivots, and reduce the structural strength of the bucket (since deflection of a rod is proportional to some power of length)